Reinforcement Learning Methods for the Stochastic Optimal Control of an Industrial Power-to-Heat System: Mathematical Modeling of the Industrial P2H System

 \subsection{Additional System Variables and Operational Constraints}

 The mathematical modeling of the operation of the P2H system, as shown in Figures \ref{fig:use_case} and \ref{HTHP_scheme}, requires the consideration of several additional variables that have not been included in the set of state and control variables.
 They are referred to as system variables and are subject to certain operational constraints, which are explained in this subsection.
-These system variables and their dynamics are required to derive equations that describe the dynamics of the state variables introduced above in Subsection \ref{sec:state_control}, in particular the TES temperature.
-However, these are ``internal'' variables whose specific values do not need to be observed by the controller and which are not included in the decision-making process.
+These system variables and their dynamics are needed to derive state-dependent control constraints of the control problem that we formulate in Section \ref{sec:StochasticOptimalControlProblem}.
+However, the system variables are regarded as internal variables whose specific values do not need to be observed by the controller and which are not included in the decision-making process.
 The latter is based solely on knowledge of the state variables.